-The other day I was hanging out on Mars' Hill, or maybe it was Walmart, or the Washington Mall and the lady next to me piped up, "You mean Washington Square Mall?
+The other day I was hanging out on Mars' Hill.
+No, wait -- maybe it was Walmart -- I mean, Washington Mall and the lady next to me piped up, "You mean Washington Square Mall?
 Have they got their Christmas decorations up yet?"

 And I said, "Actually, I was thinking that big stretch of pavement between the Lincoln Memorial and the Washington Monument."

 Anyway, right then this guy starts talking.
 He was built like a wrestler, short with a stubborn jaw.
 He says, "Hey guys!" or maybe it was "Ye men of Athens!"
 And the woman and I look at each other, because we know all about gender-inclusive language and we raise our eyebrows and shrug but we have a feeling he might be talking to us.

 He says, looking at us like we got that one right, "I perceive that in all things ye are too superstitious."

 "Who are you calling superstitious!" roared the loudmouth who lives in every crowd.